GastonADiaz/DIY-Self-Balancing-robot-/README.md

   <p align="center">
     <img src="https://github.com/user-attachments/assets/a50d0d55-f8ac-41e0-94cb-aa32e9416485" alt="Image 7" width="500" />
   </p>
-  The wiring is not there, so it looks better aesthetically.
+  The wiring is not visible, which improves the aesthetic appearance.
+(That is, the switch, the battery, and the motor wires).

 # Electronics